 Apply today — How the process works

 Submit a simple online application

 Schedule a live video interview with a Program Coordinator

 Upload program specific materials to an online portal

 Receive your aceptance decision and begin your journey!

 How the process works

 To apply, click the “Apply Now” button on this page.
-You will fill out a simple initial application online and pay a deposit that is refundable if you are not accepted.
-Otherwise, this deposit will be applied toward your overall program cost (not an additional fee).
+You will fill out a simple initial application online and pay a non-refundable application fee that will be applied toward your overall program cost if you are accepted.
 We will review your initial application and contact you within a few days to let you know if we are inviting you to the final step.
 At that point, we will open an online portal for you and ask you to complete and upload the following materials:

 - Official university application / enrollment form